 “My doctor said there was no cure for Fibromyalgia/CFS.
 There is, it’s called Functional Medicine.
 I feel sooo much better with Functional Medicine Associates treatment.”

 Functional Medicine - The Future of Individual Wellness in London

-Functional Medicine in London: looking into what us coming next
+Functional Medicine in London: looking into what is coming next

 There is a growing groundswell of people and organisations that are realising we need to change our current way of living in London.
-Our current way of living is at odds with our genes and we need t change the way we live and work in London.
+Our current way of living is at odds with our genes and we need to change the way we live and work.
 The mission is simple, be brave and start taking individual responsibility for your health.
 Be guided by a Functional Medicine practitioner who understands root cause medicine and how to apply that to you.